janzimmermann/m3-viewer-php-test/README.md

 The viewer has a customized design

-This is a repository to find possibilities getting windows/catalog data from a POST request.
+This is a repository to find possibilities handle windows/catalog data from a POST request.

 The viewer should habe the possibility to setup further plugins.